ARCHIVED-mean-stack/session-8/README.md

 };
 ```

-This import method adds four documents out of the hard-coded JSON to a pirates collection.
+This import method adds four documents from the JSON to a pirates collection.
 The Pirate model is referenced here to call its create method. create() takes one or more documents in JSON form, and a callback to run on completion.
 If an error occurs, Terminal will spit the error out, and the request will timeout in the browser.
 On success, 202 Accepted HTTP status code is returned to the browser.
 Restart your node server and visit this new endpoint to import data.

-Test at: `localhost:3001/import/`
+`localhost:3001/import/`

 ###Returning Data

-Now visit your pirates/ endpoint to view all new pirates data.
+Now visit your pirates/ endpoint to view all the new pirates data.
 You'll see an array of JSON objects, each in the defined schema, with an additional generated unique private _id and internal __v version key.

 ####Find By id